NicolasYa/Practics/Readme.txt

 i) Results

 File "safe_queue.h" - contains decription and implementation of an asynchronous message exchange template class "SafeQueue"
-File  "safe_queue_test.cpp" - contains decription  and implementation of demo tests for class  "SafeQueue" (as Win32 console application)
+File "safe_queue_demo.cpp" - contains decription  and implementation of demo for class  "SafeQueue" (as Win32 console application)
+File ".\GTest\tests.cpp" - contains some google tests for class "SafeQueue" (as Win32 console application)

 ii) Task and requirements: